Advertising and broadcasting standards

 The Commerce Commission enforces the Fair Trading Act which deals with misleading and deceptive conduct by traders.
 If an advertiser breaches the Fair Trading Act the Commerce Commission may prosecute the matter in court.
 A trader can face a fine of up to $200,000 per offence.
 However, it is important to note the Commission is only able to investigate a small proportion of the complaints it receives.

 If you want something done in a hurry, it's sometimes better to go direct to the advertiser or the media.
 When writing to the advertiser, point out where you think the ad has failed or is in poor taste.

-If you want to complain about programme standards on radio or TV (or political advertising in these media), the appropriate body is the Broadcasting Standards Authority (BSA).
-This is a government regulatory body which has developed a number of codes of practice.
+If you want to complain about programmes on radio or TV (including election programmes), these are covered by the Broadcasting Standards Authority (BSA).
+This is an independent government regulator which oversees a number of broadcasting standards.

-Complaints must be in writing and be sent to the broadcaster first, within 20 working days of the broadcast.
-If you are dissatisfied with the broadcaster's response you can refer your complaint to the BSA.
+Complaints must be in writing and be sent to the broadcaster first, within 20 working days of the broadcast – unless they’re about privacy only or election programmes, in which case you can send them straight to the BSA.
+If you’re dissatisfied with the broadcaster's response, you can refer your complaint to the BSA.